-14. Generally regarding the Zoning Ordinance requirement for a finding that the special conditions, circumstances, hardships, or practical difficulties do not result from the actions of the Applicant:
+- 14. Generally regarding the Zoning Ordinance requirement for a finding that the special conditions, circumstances, hardships, or practical difficulties do not result from the actions of the Applicant:

-- A. Regarding Part A of the proposed waivers, for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area: - (1) The Illinois Future Energy Jobs Act went into effect on June 1, 2017. - (2) Solar farm developers have been establishing lease options with area landowners since that time.
-The owner of the subject property signed a Solar Facility Site Lease Agreement with FFP IL Community Solar on May 28, 2018. - (3) Champaign County began to draft a text amendment to allow solar farms in January 2018, and determined that all solar farm applications would be heard if the County adopted the text amendment. - (4) FFP IL Community Solar had no County zoning regulations to follow when they started their design process for the subject property. - BA.
-Regarding Part B-A of the proposed waivers, for a distance of 238-338 feet in lieu of onehalf mile (2,640 feet) between a municipal boundary and a PV SOLAR FARM: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A. - CB.
-Regarding Part C-B of the proposed waivers, for locating a PV SOLAR FARM within the Contiguous Urban Growth Area (CUGA) in lieu of outside the CUGA: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A. - D. Regarding Part D of the proposed waivers, for a separation distance of 247 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A. - EC.
-Regarding Part E of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A. - FD.
-Regarding Part F of the proposed waivers, for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A.
+A. Regarding Part A of the proposed waivers, for a separation distance of 425 feet in lieu of one-half mile (2,640 feet) from the CR Conservation Recreation Zoning District: - (1) The Illinois Future Energy Jobs Act went into effect on June 1, 2017. - (2) Solar farm developers have been establishing lease options with area landowners since that time.
+The owner of the subject property signed a Solar Facility Site Lease Agreement with FFP IL Community Solar LLC on December 28, 2017. - (3) Champaign County began to draft a text amendment to allow solar farms in January 2018, and determined that all solar farm applications would be heard if the County adopted the text amendment. - (4) FFP IL Community Solar LLC had no County zoning regulations to follow when they started their design process for the subject property. - FB.
+Regarding Part F-B of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: the applicant was not responsible for requiring this waiver for the same reasons detailed for waiver Part A.